 Recommended changes are highlighted in red.
+Options are highlighted in blue.

 Text Amendment A: Mixed Use (MU) Zoning District

 Issue: A Mixed Use (MU) district is only allowed through the conditional rezoning process.
 This process requires a site-specific plan and conditions may be imposed on the development.
 Uses allowed in the MU district would not require a special use permit since it requires a conditional rezoning.
 Based on recent development proposals, the subcommittee recommended that a recreational vehicle park should be allowed as a permitted use in the MU district.